stuebersystems/doc.quattropod.en/docs/mini/firmware-upgrade.md

 ------------------------- | ------------------------- |
 QuattroPod Standard Receiver (R01) | [Download](firmware-reinstall.md#R01_install_other_fw)

-* Connect a USB stick to your computer and make sure it is formated FAT32.
+* Connect a USB stick to your computer and make sure it is formatted `FAT32`.

 ![](/assets/img/format.usb1.png)